 The Yarraville jet fuel pipeline route

 The new pipeline will mainly be constructed along the route where Mobil and other companies have existing licensed pipelines.
-It is planned that construction activities will start in September 2016 and take around six months to complete.

 The pipeline will run above-ground on existing pipeline supports from the Yarraville Terminal at Holden Dock and cross Stony Creek on an existing pipeline bridge.
 From there the pipeline will be installed along the existing above-ground pipeline corridor extending to Y-cage on the east side of Douglas Parade at Burleigh Street.

 From Y-cage the pipeline will cross under Douglas Parade, then continue underground along Burleigh Street turning left underground on the east side of Hall Street to finish at the Hall and High Street intersection, where it will be connected to the Somerton pipeline.